DarrenDavy12/Kafka-PySpark-E-Commerce-Store-Real-Time-Streaming-Dashboard/README.md

 * **Error Detection:** Enhance the Spark processing to include logic for anomaly detection (e.g., sudden spikes in 'error' events).
 * **More Metrics:** Add more sophisticated aggregations in Spark, such as conversion rates, user paths, or session durations.
 * **Advanced Visualization:** Use more advanced charting libraries within Streamlit or explore dedicated BI tools like Grafana.
-* **Deployment:** Consider deploying this pipeline on cloud platforms (AWS, GCP, Azure) using managed services for Kafka (e.g., Amazon MSK), Spark (e.g., Amazon EMR, Databricks), and your chosen serving layer.
+* **Deployment:** Considering deploying this pipeline on AWS using managed services for Kafka, including Amazon MSK, Spark, Amazon EMR, Databricks)